Can Metal Baseball Bat STOP Wrist Rolling Over In Swing Path? Easton’s Mako Torq Composite CANNOT

 We HAVE to scrutinize hitting aids with science, like we do efficient hitting movements.
-If you haven’t heard of Easton Mako Torq aluminum bats yet, then here you go…
+If you haven’t heard of Easton Mako Torq composite bats yet, then here you go…

 Let’s answer these THREE questions: